 It is difficult to generalize the population distribution patterns for a country the size of Ethiopia with diverse topography, climate, and settlement history.
 Moreover, since population distribution patterns are partly a reflection of government policies and programs, similar socio-economic environments could produce very dissimilar population patterns.
 An excellent example is the government policy actions towards nomadic populations, which included extreme measures ranging from no intervention of any kind to forcing nomads to become settled agriculturalists.
-Another example is the socialist collectivization and resettlement conducted by the defunct Derg government.
-In just three years (1985 to 1988) 12 million people had been moved to a different location, some just a few hundred meters away, to form socialist agricultural communes [2].

-The best way to understand the population distribution patterns in Ethiopia is to first look at the regional-level distributional patterns.
-The forum chosen here - the Internet - allows easy access to the regional-level information we have managed to assemble, with just a click of the computer mouse.
+Click here to return to the main page \rightarrow www.EthioDemographyAndHealth.Org to the regional-level information we have managed to assemble, with just a click of the computer mouse.
 Pick any region on the home page, or click the region's name on the map to access the regional population, health, and demographic data.
 Every region has a population density map except Harari, Diredawa and Addis Ababa.
 The density scale is made uniform to allow comparison across regions.
 A major drawback of the maps, however, is that it is based on administrative Wereda boundary lines.
 Such maps do not show natural density gradations from high to low, or present a picture of true density gradations from high to medium to low.